DarshanN1/minecraftly/README.md

       +------------------- NFS, MySQL & Redis ------------------+

 </code></pre>

+  In a way, it works with traditional server cluster (VM, dedicated servers, etc...).
+It can also work with cloud servers (Amazon Web Services, Google Cloud Platform, Microsoft Azure).

 #Contributing
   Minecraftly is licensed under the GNU General Public License version 3 (GNU GPLv3), and we welcome anybody to fork and submit a Pull Request back with their changes, and if you want to join as a permanent member we can add you to the team.